 I filed with my spouse originally when things were good but now we are separated, what should I do?
 Another take on this is if you filed the I-751 when you were on good terms with your spouse, but things have gone downhill while you are waiting for your interview appointment.
 If this is your situation, you will need to notify USCIS that you are separated and then notify them again once your divorce is final.

 Will my green card expire while I wait for the I-751 to be approved?
 If you fit into any of these scenarios and are worried that your green card will expire before you have the judgment and USCIS decides on your case, then don’t worry.
 USCIS automatically extends your green card and permanent residency status while they are deciding on the petition.
 So, if you have filed an I-751 you will remain in conditional resident status until they make a decision on your I-751.

 Divorce and separation create anxiety for any married couple without the addition of additional stress from dealing with immigration problems that it causes.
 Hopefully these tips can help you to have a successful outcome with your petition to remove conditions.

 As you can see, immigration issues can be complex.
-So if you have any questions about your immigration issues, please feel free to call me at 347-460-0765 to discuss our immigration services and your options.
+So if you have any questions about your immigration issues, please feel free to contact me to discuss our immigration services and your options.